 The proof this works is in the pudding, which is exactly why there is such a significant to the drop off in ‘performance’ when you perform your reps this way!

 If you think this is an isolated incident, it’s not.

 How many of us don’t go all the way down when we do pullups?

-It might look small, but this slight bend in the elbow is preventing us from having to employ a lot more work and effort to get up to the next rep.
+It might look small, but when you slightly bend your elbows and lower the rest of your body down, it’s preventing you from having to employ a lot more work and effort to get up to the next rep.

 As soon as I disengage the lats and let the elbows go fully straight, the likelihood that I’m going to get up for another rep has just been dramatically decreased.